s-nakaoka/choreonoid-doc/en/simulation/execution-and-playback.rst

 .. image:: images/simbar-stop-button.png

 In this case, unlike the case using Pause button, all the elements related to the simulation (including the controllers) are terminated (as much as possible).
 Therefore, you cannot resume from the status totally equal to that when it is terminated.
-(By pressing "Resume Simulation" button, you can start a simulation from the position and the posture when it is terminated, but it means that only the initial position and posture are maintained while the simulation is started again with all other elements initialised.
+(By pressing "Resume Simulation" button, you can start a simulation from the position and the posture when it is terminated, but it means that only the initial position and posture are maintained while the simulation is started again with all other elements initialized.

 On the other hand, the resources that were used for the simulation are also released.
-So, it is also possible to resume the simulation as is initialised.
+So, it is also possible to resume the simulation as is initialized.
 Therefore, use Stop operation when you need not resume the simulation.

 Configuration of Time Range